fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

 ### Example:

 If an error occurs while loading data, the service will log the issue but will continue to monitor other containers.
 This approach ensures that a single failure does not disrupt the entire service.

 ---

+## Autoscaling

+The autoscaling logic in this application is designed to dynamically adjust the CPU and RAM resources allocated to each container based on real-time metrics and the detection of anomalous behavior.
+This section is critical for ensuring that containers operate efficiently, without under-provisioning (which could lead to performance issues) or over-provisioning (which would waste resources).

+### **Key Components of Autoscaling:**

+1. **Metrics Monitoring:**
+   - The autoscaling system continuously monitors various performance metrics of each container.
+These metrics include CPU usage percentage, memory usage in megabytes (MB), and possibly other custom metrics like `cpu_memory_ratio` or `io_ops_per_second`.
+   - The metrics data is collected in near real-time and is used both for anomaly detection and for making scaling decisions.

+2. **Anomaly Detection Trigger:**
+   - The first line of decision-making in the autoscaling logic is anomaly detection.
+By identifying unusual patterns in container behavior, the system can preemptively scale resources before standard thresholds (like CPU or RAM usage) are breached.
+   - If an anomaly is detected (based on the model’s prediction), the system may trigger an immediate scale-up action, as this often indicates an unexpected spike in demand or a potential fault condition.

+3. **Threshold-Based Scaling:**
+   - In addition to anomaly detection, the system uses predefined thresholds to determine when to scale resources.
+     - **CPU Scaling:** If CPU usage exceeds a specified upper threshold (`cpu_scale_up_threshold`), the system decides to scale up CPU resources.
+Conversely, if usage falls below a lower threshold (`cpu_scale_down_threshold`), it considers scaling down the CPU.
+     - **RAM Scaling:** Similarly, if memory usage exceeds the upper threshold (`ram_scale_up_threshold`), RAM resources are scaled up.
+If usage is below the lower threshold (`ram_scale_down_threshold`), the system considers scaling down the RAM.
+   - These thresholds are configurable, allowing users to tailor the scaling behavior to their specific workload requirements.

+4. **Action Determination:**
+   - The scaling decision is refined by ensuring that any scaling actions are within the allowed resource limits.
+     - **Scaling Up:** When scaling up, the system checks that the new resource allocation does not exceed the maximum limits specified (`max_cpu_cores` for CPU and `max_ram_mb` for RAM).
+     - **Scaling Down:** When scaling down, the system ensures that resources do not drop below the minimum limits (`min_cpu_cores` for CPU and `min_ram_mb` for RAM).
+   - The final decision is whether to "Scale Up", "Scale Down", or take "No Scaling" action.

+5. **Scaling Execution:**
+   - Once a decision is made, the system sends requests to adjust the container’s resources.
+This is done through API calls to an external system or service that manages the containers.
+   - The system includes a retry mechanism to handle transient errors in the API requests, ensuring that scaling actions are reliable.

+### **Considerations for Effective Autoscaling:**
+- **Customization:** Users should configure the thresholds and limits based on their specific use cases.
+For example, a high-performance web server might need aggressive scaling policies, while a background processing container might tolerate higher resource utilization before scaling.
+- **Anomaly Sensitivity:** The sensitivity of anomaly detection can be adjusted through the model's contamination parameter.
+A lower contamination level will make the model more sensitive to anomalies, potentially triggering more frequent scale-up actions.
+- **Resource Limits:** Users should carefully set the minimum and maximum resource limits to prevent the system from over-provisioning (wasting resources) or under-provisioning (causing performance degradation).
+- **Monitoring:** It’s essential to monitor the scaling actions and adjust the configuration as needed based on observed behavior.
+Logs and metrics should be reviewed regularly to ensure that the autoscaling logic aligns with the application's performance requirements.

+### The model

+The application leverages an Isolation Forest model, which is a machine learning algorithm specifically designed for anomaly detection.
+The model is a crucial component of the autoscaling system, as it helps identify when a container's behavior deviates from the norm, potentially indicating the need for scaling.

+#### **Key Aspects of the Model:**

+1. **Feature Selection:**
+   - The model only uses numerical features from the dataset, excluding identifiers like `container_id` and `timestamp`.
+This ensures that the model focuses solely on the metrics that influence container performance, such as CPU and memory usage.
+   - Users should be aware that the choice of features can significantly impact the model's effectiveness.
+Including too many irrelevant features could lead to overfitting, while omitting critical metrics might reduce the model's ability to detect anomalies.

+2. **Isolation Forest Overview:**
+   - **Isolation Forest** is an ensemble-based algorithm that isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
+The idea is that anomalies are few and different, so they are easier to isolate.
+   - The model works by constructing multiple decision trees and calculating the path length of each observation.
+Shorter paths correspond to anomalies, as they are easier to isolate.

+3. **Configurable Parameters:**
+   - **Contamination (`contamination`)**: This parameter sets the expected proportion of anomalies in the dataset.
+A lower contamination level makes the model more conservative (i.e., it will classify fewer points as anomalies).
+Users should adjust this based on the expected frequency of anomalies in their system.
+   - **Number of Trees (`n_estimators`)**: This parameter controls how many trees are built in the ensemble.
+More trees generally improve the model's robustness but also increase computational cost.
+   - **Max Samples (`max_samples`)**: This parameter limits the number of samples to draw from the dataset to train each tree.
+It helps in controlling overfitting and can be set based on the size of the dataset.
+   - **Random State (`random_state`)**: This is a seed for the random number generator to ensure reproducibility of the model's results.
+It’s particularly useful in a production environment where consistency between runs is important.

+4. **Pipeline Integration:**
+   - The model is integrated into a pipeline that includes a `StandardScaler` for data normalization.
+This step ensures that all features contribute equally to the model by scaling them to have zero mean and unit variance.
+   - The pipeline approach allows for seamless integration of preprocessing steps and the model, making it easier to manage and extend the model in the future.

+5. **Anomaly Prediction:**
+   - During prediction, the model generates an anomaly score for each container based on the latest metrics.
+This score is then converted into a confidence level, which represents the certainty that a container is behaving anomalously.
+   - A high confidence level indicates that the container's behavior is significantly different from the norm, prompting the autoscaling logic to potentially increase resources.

+6. **Scalability and Efficiency:**
+   - The model is designed to be efficient, even with a large number of containers.
+The use of a limited number of samples (`max_samples`) and decision trees (`n_estimators`) ensures that the model can make predictions in real-time without significant computational overhead.

+### **Considerations for Effective Model Use:**
+- **Model Training Frequency:** The model should be retrained periodically to adapt to changes in the workload patterns.
+If the nature of the container's tasks changes over time, the model might need to be retrained more frequently to maintain its accuracy.
+- **Feature Engineering:** Users may need to experiment with different sets of features to find the combination that best captures the conditions leading to anomalies.
+Feature importance can be assessed using various techniques to refine the model.
+- **Model Validation:** Before deploying the model in a production environment, it should be validated using historical data to ensure it accurately detects anomalies and does not produce too many false positives or negatives.

+By understanding and configuring these aspects, users can ensure that the autoscaling logic and anomaly detection model work effectively to maintain the optimal performance of their containers.
+Proper tuning and monitoring of the model and scaling logic will help in achieving a balanced system that adapts dynamically to changing workloads.

+---